Limits and colimits of synthetic $\infty$-categories: Extension types, Segal types and covariant families

 \subsection{Segal types}

-With extension types and simplicies at hand is feasible to introduce ``morphisms'' of a type as ``points'' in a ``hom space''.
-The coherence that witness ``composition'' between these morphisms are elements in another suitable type.
+With extension types and simplices at hand it is feasible to introduce ``morphisms'' of a type as ``points'' in a ``hom space.''
+The coherences that witness ``composition'' between these morphisms are elements in another suitable type.
 We can use the above to define \textit{Segal types}.

-Let us recall first that from the rules presented in Figure 3 of \cite{riehlshulman} is possible to prove the following: Given a type $A$, in order to construct an element $a:A$ in context $\bdinter$ we can just give two elements $x,y:A$ in no context, and vice versa, any two elements $x,y:A$ in no context determine another element $a:A$ in context $\bdinter$.
-Similarly, the construction of an element $a:A$ in context $\bdtrian$ is equivalent to give three terms $x,y,z:A$ in context $t:\mathbbm{2}$ such that $x[0/t]\equiv y[0/t],$ $x[1/t]\equiv z[0/t]$ and $y[1/t]\equiv z[1/t]$.
-The last construction can be seen as the ``boundary of a triangle in $A$''.
-For more details on this we refer to section 3.2 of \cite{riehlshulman}.
+Let us recall first that from the rules presented in \cite[Figure 3]{riehlshulman} it is possible to prove the following: Given a type $A$, in order to construct an element $a:A$ in context $\bsimplext$ we can just give two elements $x,y:A$, and vice versa, any two elements $x,y:A$ determine another element $a:A$ in context $\bsimplext$.
+Similarly, the construction of an element $a:A$ in context $\bsimplextt$ is equivalent to give three terms $a_0,a_1,a_2:A$ in context $t:\mathbbm{2}$ such that $a_0[0/t]\equiv a_1[0/t],$ $a_0[1/t]\equiv a_2[0/t]$ and $a_1[1/t]\equiv a_2[1/t]$.
+For more details on this we refer to \cite[Section 3.2]{riehlshulman}.
+The last construction can be seen as the ``boundary of a triangle in $A$'', see \Cref{typcomposition} below.